chapel-lang/chapel/doc/sphinx/source/users-guide/base/forloops.rst

   :language: chapel
   :lines: 14-15

-In contrast, the default iterator for an array yields references to the array's elements.
-As a result, the loop's index variable can be used to modify the array:
+In contrast, an array's default iterator yields references to the array's elements.
+As a result, the loop's index variable can be used as a means of modifying the array's values:

 .. literalinclude:: examples/users-guide/base/forloops.chpl
   :language: chapel
   :lines: 17-19

-As a result, printing out the array after the loop terminates reflects the updated values:
+Thus, printing out the array after this loop terminates would reflect the updated values:

 .. literalinclude:: examples/users-guide/base/forloops.good
   :language: text
   :lines: 14

-If the yielded values are not required within the loop, the index variable and ``in`` keyword can be omitted altogether.
-For example, the following loop iterates five times but since the index is not used by the body, it does not need to be named:
+If the values yielded by the iterand are not required by the loop body, the index variable and ``in`` keyword can be omitted altogether.
+For example, the following loop iterates five times, but since the index variable is not required by the body, it has been omitted:

 .. literalinclude:: examples/users-guide/base/forloops.chpl
   :language: chapel